NVIDIA/spark-rapids/docs/compatibility.md

 When writing `spark.sql.legacy.parquet.datetimeRebaseModeInWrite` is currently ignored as described [here](https://github.com/NVIDIA/spark-rapids/issues/144).

-When `spark.sql.parquet.outputTimestampType` is set to `INT96`, the timestamps will overflow and result in an `IllegalArgumentException` thrown, if any value is before September 21, 1677 12:12:43 AM or it is after April 11, 2262 11:47:17 PM.
-To get around this issue, turn off the ParquetWriter acceleration for timestamp columns by either setting `spark.rapids.sql.format.parquet.writer.int96.enabled` to false or set `spark.sql.parquet.outputTimestampType` to `TIMESTAMP_MICROS` or `TIMESTAMP_MILLIS` to by -pass the issue entirely.

 The plugin supports reading `uncompressed`, `snappy`, `gzip` and `zstd` Parquet files and writing `uncompressed` and `snappy` Parquet files.
 At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out in that